-In 2020, the Company continued the construction at its new Zerenia health centre and purchased some medical equipment.
-In 2019, the Company completed the construction of its cultivation, extraction, and analysis facilities in Ibagué, Colombia and incurring leasehold improvement costs at its corporate offices in Bogota, Colombia.
+In 2020, the Company continued the construction at its new Zerenia[TM] health centre, purchased additional medical equipment and completed the build of a solar power generation facility at its cultivation site.
+In 2019, the Company completed the construction of its cultivation, extraction, and analysis facilities in Ibagué, Colombia and incurred leasehold improvement costs at its corporate offices in Bogota, Colombia.